uvarc/rc-learning/content/courses/fortran_introduction/formatted_io.md

 "Please enter an integer:" <then read integer>
 ```
 If the integer is 1, print "zebra".
 If it is 2, print "kangaroo".
 If it is anything else other than zero, print "not found".
 If it is 0, exit the loop.

+**Project**

+A consultant was given a program that has code to generate a format string dynamically.
+In particular, it can print items that might be arrays, with the repeat value generated automatically.
+For example, given n1=5, n2=1, n3=3 and a pattern '(#e15.8,#i5,#f8.2)'
+the result would be '(5e15.8,1i5,3f8.2)'.
+However, it didn’t work if any of the n1, n2, n3 variables were two digits.
+The algorithm was convoluted and hard to understand.
+It did work for two
+digits if the programmer
+used two hash marks, e.g. ##e15.8, but that required hand-editing the several
+files with output routines to find every place she wanted to write out more
+than 9 array elements.
+The author of the original code didn’t use any
+character or string
+functions other than substrings.
+This would surely be implemented more
+generally with better use of strings.
+Your task is to come up with a way to
+do this.
+If you have time and are particularly clever, come up with a way to handle a
+0 (i.e. skip printing).
+Test your program carefully.